 No matter what you write, it’s agreed that metaphors are an important literary device.
 But, what is a metaphor?
 What does metaphor mean?
-In this article, we’ll explore this question and answer how this literary device can enhance your screenwriting.
-We’ll cover this concept and catalog the ways in which you can use metaphors to enhance your script.
+In this article, we’ll explore this question and answer how they can enhance your screenwriting.
+We’ll prove a list of metaphors and catalog the ways in which you can use them to enhance your script.

 Tools For Screenwriters